FeanorTheElf/feanor-math/Readme.md

 ## Current State

-The current state is far away from this vision, as only a small set of most important algorithms have been implemented.
+The current state is far away from this vision, as only some of most important algorithms have been implemented.
-Furthermore, this library should still be considered to be in an alpha phase.
-In particular, I will make changes to interfaces and implementations without warning, although I try to keep core interfaces (basically those in `crate::ring::*`) stable.
 Furthermore, there might be bugs, and many implementations are not particularly optimized.
 Nevertheless, I think this library can already be useful, and I regularly use it for various applications, including cryptography.
+Note that I will try to keep the interfaces stable, unless they are marked with `#[stability::unstable]`.

 This library uses nightly Rust, ~~and even unstable features like const-generics and specialization~~ - this caused too much of a headache, so I removed those uses again.